joshayoung/josh_blog/src/portfolio.md

 ---
 # Portfolio

-Below I have listed some of the projects that I have developed over the years along with the programming languages used for each.
+Outlined below are many of the projects (web and mobile) that I have developed over the years, along with information about each.
+Where possible, I have included links to screenshots and code demonstrating the work done.

 - [NoteMark App (2025)](#notemark)
 - [Kanboard App (2025)](#kanboard_app)